vuejs/v2.vuejs.org/src/v2/guide/instance.md

 vm.a // -> 3
 ```

 It should be noted that only these proxied properties are **reactive**.
+Meaning, you are able to read and write to the members of the data object **directly** and it will be propagated everywhere for you. **Note here**: we have, `vm.a` and not `vm.data.a(undefined)`.
+The data object has been `proxied`.
+Vue then watches the proxied object to update your view accordingly when any of them changes.

 If you attach a new property to the instance after it has been created, it will not trigger any view updates.
 We will discuss the reactivity system in detail later.

-In addition to data properties, Vue instances expose a number of useful instance properties and methods.
+In addition to proxied data properties, Vue instances expose a number of useful instance properties and methods.
 These properties and methods are prefixed with `$` to differentiate them from proxied data properties.
 For example:

 ``` js
 var data = { a: 1 }